What is Marijuana?

 Evidence suggests that students who smoke marijuana tend to get lower grades and are more likely to drop out of high school compared with their nonsmoking peers.
 Long-term marijuana users also report more relationship problems, worse mental and physical health and less overall life satisfaction.

 At a life stage when individuals are especially susceptible to peer pressure and feelings of isolation, marijuana use may only make matters worse – especially if it is being used for self-medication for a mental illness.
-This is why Gateway Foundation’s Adolescent and Young Men’s Programs work to address not just someone’s marijuana or drug abuse, but their coping skills.
+This is why Gateway’s Adolescent and Young Men’s Programs work to address not just someone’s marijuana or drug abuse, but their coping skills.

 Marijuana Addiction Treatment